 Overall, the test-only stations generate approximately 51 percent of the emission reductions and the test-and-repair stations generate 49 percent of the emission reductions.
-Although test-and-repair stations reduce more emissions on average, they inspect approximately 122,000 fewer vehicles and they fail about 12,000 less vehicles than the test-only stations as shown in Tables 1 and 2.
-As a result, the overall proportion of emissions reduced at test-only stations is slightly higher.
+Although test-and-repair stations reduce more emissions on

 Since the proportion of emission reductions achieved by both types of stations are so close to 50 percent, it is clear that they are both making a significant contribution towards reducing excess CO emissions in Clark County.